-To predict the accepted answer of a given question q asked by the user A, we identify $\mathcal R$ the set of users who contributed answers to the current question.
-Then, we traverse the graph (trust network) to compute the local trust between the owner of the question and each of them.
-We assume that A will accept the answer of the most trustee user within $\mathcal R$.
-According to this model, A consults his friends only about members of $\mathcal R$ with whom he has no direct interactions, otherwise considers only his own opinion.
+answers to the current question.
+Then, we traverse the graph (trust network) to compute the local trust between person asking and each of them.
+We assume that A will accept the answer of the most trustee user within $\mathcal{R}$ .
+According to this model, A consults his friends only about members of $\mathcal{R}$ with whom he has no direct interactions, otherwise considers only his own opinion.
 Consulted friends repeat the same strategy in consulting their friends.
-The drawback of this model is when A has only one interaction with a member r of $\mathcal R$, this might be not enough to evaluate him.
+The drawback of this model is when A has only one interaction with a member r of $\mathcal{R}$ , this might be not enough to evaluate him.
 A may have a friend B who has had many interactions with r so more apt to evaluate r.
 According to this model A will not ask B about his opinion in r.

-The aim of A is to rank \mathcal{R} by the trustworthiness of its members.
-Whenever he has no information about a member r of \mathcal{R} , A will ask his friends about their opinions in this very member.
+The aim of A is to rank $\mathcal{R}$ by the trustworthiness of its members.
+Whenever he has no information about a member r of $\mathcal{R}$ , A will ask his friends their opinions on this very member.
 So the task of friends is to evaluate r without any farther information.
+The more A is connected, the faster is the model, since the probability to have direct relationships with the members of $\mathcal{R}$ becomes higher.
 The pseudo code 3 shows how this model works in demanding friends' opinions.